acomaviation/aerobid-legal-docs/general_terms_and_conditions.md

 19. **CONFIDENTIALITY**

-The Terms mentioned herein are confidential to the Parties who acknowledge that it contains commercially sensitive information and proprietary information which both the Parties agree to keep strictly confidential as between themselves, as may be reasonably required in order to perform their obligations under this Terms.
-The Parties may use the Confidential Information in connection with this Terms and all related agreements shall be kept confidential, save and except:
+The Terms mentioned herein are confidential to the Parties who acknowledge that it contains commercially sensitive information and proprietary information which both the Parties agree to keep strictly confidential as between themselves, as may be reasonably required in order to perform their obligations under these Terms.
+The Parties may use the Confidential Information in connection with these Terms and all related agreements shall be kept confidential, save and except:

-19.1 to the extent that such information is required to be disclosed by appropriate regulatory authority, stock exchanges, by law or by any court of competent jurisdiction;
+1. to the extent that such information is required to be disclosed by appropriate regulatory authority, stock exchanges, by law or by any court of competent jurisdiction;

-19.2 from making any disclosure to employees, directors, or professional advisors for the purposes of obtaining advice on a need-to-know basis, provided that such Party shall procure that such Persons treat such information as confidential;
+2. from making any disclosure to employees, directors, or professional advisors for the purposes of obtaining advice on a need-to-know basis, provided that such Party shall procure that such Persons treat such information as confidential;

-19.3 to the extent that such information is in the public domain other than by breach of this Agreement;
+3. to the extent that such information is in the public domain other than by breach of this Agreement;

-19.4 to the extent that any such information is later acquired by a Party from a source not known by such Party to have obligations to any other Party hereto to keep such information confidential;
+4. to the extent that any such information is later acquired by a Party from a source not known by such Party to have obligations to any other Party hereto to keep such information confidential;

-19.5 to the extent that any such information that was previously known or already in the lawful possession of a Party, prior to disclosure by any other Party;
+5. to the extent that any such information that was previously known or already in the lawful possession of a Party, prior to disclosure by any other Party;

-19.6 in connection with the enforcement of any right or in defense of any claim, legal proceedings or a dispute resolution procedure relating to or arising out of this Agreement; and to the extent that any information, materially similar to the Confidential Information, has been independently developed by a Party without reference to any information furnished by any other Party hereto.
+6. in connection with the enforcement of any right or in defense of any claim, legal proceedings or a dispute resolution procedure relating to or arising out of this Agreement; and to the extent that any information, materially similar to the Confidential Information, has been independently developed by a Party without reference to any information furnished by any other Party hereto.

-19.7 The Party shall not disclose the Confidential Information to any third party including individual, company, firm, organization, or group; and/ or copy, deliver, discuss, duplicate, remove, say, state, suggest, transfer, transmit, print, or record Confidential Information without authorization.
+The Party shall not disclose the Confidential Information to any third party including individual, company, firm, organization, or group; and/ or copy, deliver, discuss, duplicate, remove, say, state, suggest, transfer, transmit, print, or record Confidential Information without authorization.
 The restriction imposed by this clause shall include any attempts, indications, signs, and verbal discussions regarding the Confidential Information by the Parties.

 20. **FORCE MAJEURE**